I Want To...

 The Center also oversees a team of graduate research assistants to perform basic and complex statistical analysis for research projects.
 For high-level complicated analysis methods or statistical programming, the Service Center will seek guidance from the Biostatistics Consultation Center and carry through on the conduct of the analyses.

 A rate schedule was established and approved by the School of Medicine to defray the operational costs for the Service Center.
 Such costs include salary support for the Center Director, staff biostatistician and graduate research assistants, as well as overhead costs associated with Center operation (e.g. computers, printers, computer service contracts, software license fees, general consumable office supplies).
-The hourly rate for July 1, 2012– June 30, 2013 is $52 per hour for services provided by staff biostatisticians, epidemiologists, database managers, or graduate research assistants with faculty oversight, and $115 per hour for services supported completely by faculty; services include a free initial consultation.
+The hourly rate for July 1, 2017– June 30, 2018 is $60 per hour for services provided by staff biostatisticians and database manager with faculty oversight; services include a free initial consultation.
 The rate schedule will be updated on July 1, 2013.
 A good-faith estimate of minimal service-hours required to fulfill a user’s request will be provided during the initial consultation after a thorough discussion with the service user.

 Funding sources may include: